 Your Tour Escort - Scott Perkins

-Scott grew up on a sheep property near Winton in Queensland and in Townsville.
-During a long army career, he served in many parts of Australia as well as overseas.
+Scott Perkins lives in Darwin and loves outback Australia.
+He grew up on a sheep property near Winton in Queensland and in Townsville.
+During a long army career, Scott served in many parts of Australia as well as overseas.
 He left the Army to take up a position as General Manager of a Correctional Centre which, in addition to the normal range of activities, included a dairy and irrigated pasture.
 Scott completed an MBA before taking up management positions in the sugar industry, mining and government.
 Scott retains a lifetime interest in agriculture and is a director of Quadrant Australia.